…in photography.

-You don’t have to look very far.
+You don’t have to look very far to find patterns.
 In fact, just this morning I walked into one.

 Autumn is still present in the low desert of Arizona and this morning my front patio was littered with leaves.
 I made a mental note to add sweeping to my honey-do list, later.
 Instead, I loved that the wind and rain pushed the leaves and seeds into the cracks of the patio bricks gifting us this beautiful art.